pechkn/pechkn.github.io/notes/html.md

 Shadow DOM with HTML **templates** makes up a set of technologies called **Web components**.
 Elements in `<template>` and `<slot>` tags aren't displayed on the page by default and imply JS manipulation.
 Web components are reusable, versatile and very customizable, and most JS libraries and frameworks such as *React*, *Vue* or *Angular* nowadays implement them.

+Web-component-based client-side frameworks have probems with search engines indexation because all code on page is essentially JavaScript, not HTML. **Server-side Rendering (SSR)** solves them by rendering a client-side SPA on the server and then sending complete page to the client.
+This allows for dynamic components to be served as static HTML markup.